What's An NFT? And Why Are People Paying Millions To Buy Them?

-As tens of millions of dollars in transactions pours in for NFTs, enthusiasts say NFTs will soon expand beyond trading art, music, video clips and memes.
+As tens of millions of dollars in transactions pour in for NFTs, enthusiasts say, NFTs will soon expand beyond trading art, music, video clips and memes.
 One startup lets people use their NFTs as collateral for loans.

-"At the time the iPhone was created, nobody would've thought that one of the killer apps was going to be hailing a ride," said Haun with Andreessen Horowitz.
+"At the time the iPhone was created, nobody would've thought that one of the killer apps was going to be hailing a ride," said Haun of Andreessen Horowitz.

 What are the risks?

-There's always a chance that a tech frenzy is a passing fad or stoking a speculative bubble.
-If you spent a pretty penny on an NFT and enthusiasm and values suddenly plummet, you could be in for a big loss.
+There's always a chance that a tech frenzy is a passing fad or is stoking a speculative bubble.
+If you spend a pretty penny on an NFT and then enthusiasm and values suddenly plummet, you could be in for a big loss.
 But NFT backers say the system's built-in scarcity should keep values up, as long as the surge of interest persists.

 Be cautious about works that appear to be created by famous artists.
 NFTs resembling pieces by the artist Banksy have netted $900,000, but they have turned out to be fakes.

-Then there is the environmental impact of NFTs that has attracted real scrutiny.
-The computing power required to operate the underlining blockchain system of NFTs is immense.
-By some estimates, one crypto transaction could gobble up more power than the average U.S. households uses in a single day.
-One artist estimated that generating six NFT pieces consumed more electricity than his entire physical studio did in 2 years.
+Then there is the environmental impact of NFTs, which has attracted real scrutiny.
+The computing power required to operate the underlying blockchain system of NFTs is immense.
+By some estimates, one crypto transaction could gobble up more power than the average U.S. household uses in a single day.
+One artist estimated that generating six NFT pieces consumed more electricity than his entire physical studio did in two years.